SalmaAlassal/BeRoot/CLI & Linux File System/README.md

 ![command-line-syntax](imgs/command_line_syntax.jpg)

+### The Command

-**The Command:** Intuitively, this is the command that you give to the system, i.e. delete, move, copy, list, etc..
+The command is the name of the program that you give to the system to run, i.e. delete, move, copy, list, …etc.

-**The Option:** Modifies the action of the command.
+### The Option

+The command may be followed by one or more options, which adjust the behavior of the command or what it will do.

 **Example:** List “ALL” files, delete “recursively”, show the first “40” lines of a file, delete the file “by force”

+Options normally start with one or two dashes (`-a` or `--all`, for example) to distinguish them from arguments.

+### The Arguments

-**The Arguments:** What you’re going to apply the command to. i.e. Delete (command) a certain file (argument).
-We can say in short that the options modify the command’s effect on the argument.
+Commands may also be followed by one or more arguments, which often indicate a target that the command should operate upon. i.e. Delete (command) a certain file (argument).

+We can say in short that **the options modify the command’s effect on the argument.**

 #### Let’s take the ls command as an example: